SunCents Logo SunCents

 Local Questions Answered

-What is the payback period for a solar system in Bartow?
+What is the solar payback period in Bartow without the federal tax credit?

 Calculate Your Solar Savings